An icon of a calendar.

 It is important to note that asset managers usually have their own investment governance structures and operate independently from their parent companies when setting out their stance on fossil fuels.

-Furthermore, individual funds will have their own policies on what is acceptable exposure (both direct and indirect), and this will determine where your money is invested.
+Furthermore, individual funds will have their own policies, reflecting the strategy adopted, on what is acceptable exposure (both direct and indirect), and this will also determine where your money is invested.

-In relation to the information in the table above, parent banks may lend money to companies involved in fossil fuel exploration and production.
-This could have been committed some time ago to long-standing projects and it may be the intention to wind down exposure as loans mature then redirect funding to the development of renewables.
+Looking at the table above, parent banks may lend money to companies involved in fossil fuel exploration and production.
+However, these loans could have been made some time ago for long-term projects, and it may be the intention to wind down exposure as loans mature then redirect funding to the development of renewables.
 Most banks set out their own net zero targets and policies.

 Please remember that when investing, making money is not guaranteed and your capital is at risk.
 The value of your fund can go down as well as up.
 Tax treatment depends on an individual’s circumstances and may be subject to change.

 The Big Exchange (TBF) Limited is a wholly owned subsidiary of The Big Exchange Limited.
-The Big Exchange (TBF) Limited is an Appointed Representative of Resolution Compliance Limited, which is authorised and regulated by the Financial Conduct Authority (FRN 574048).
-(CaRA: 8619 )
+The Big Exchange (TBF) Limited is an Appointed Representative of RiskSave Technologies Ltd, which is authorised and regulated by the Financial Conduct Authority (FRN: 775330).
+(RiskSave: 3156)